richardson-lab/stereoEEG/README.md

 Computes both average power and average criticality in each time x frequency bin.
 Load .mat file for session.
 Then perform analysis with:
 `seegTF(session);`.

+## Criticality-frequency analysis
+Computes distribution of mode criticality vs mode frequency for a specified pair of time windows (awake vs anesthetized) in a session.
+Load .mat file for session.
+Then peform analyis with:
+`seegCF(session,tawake,tanesth);`.